ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 8. In the **Store Location** field select the **Local Machine** radio button and click **Next**.

-9. Select the **Place all certificate in the following store** radio button.
+9. Select the **Place all certificates in the following store** radio button.

 10. Click **Browse**, select **Intermediate certificate Authorities** and click **OK**

 11. Click **Next**, review the settings, and click **Finish** to install the certificate.

 !!! note
-    Ensure you have checked the **Use Transport Layer Security (TLS) encryption** in the **NoSqlDatabase** section of the **SystemLink Server Configuration** application.
+    Ensure check the **Use Transport Layer Security (TLS) encryption** in the **NoSqlDatabase** section of the **SystemLink Server Configuration** application.

 ## Deprecation of AMQP

-AMQP as a transport protocol for target to server communication is deprecated in favor for HTTP(S).
+AMQP as a transport protocol for target-to-server communication is deprecated in favor for HTTP(S).
 NI recommends disabling AMQP on the server and updating test applications to use the HTTP version of SystemLink APIs.

 1. Open **NI SystemLink Server Configuration**.